jivxjp/guide/docs/planning/initial-housing-plan.md

 sidebar_position: 3
 ---

-# The first key: finding your initial home in Japan
+# The First Key: Finding Your Initial Home in Japan

 ## Entering through the doorway of place